-Our word comet comes from a Latin word which means hairy tail, but they were also sometimes called by a name which translates into English as broom-star.
+Our word comet comes from a Latin word which means hairy tail, but they were also known by a name which translates into English as broom star.

 Sam and his friends go to the beach to find out about ellipses.
-They take with them a 32 m rope and three old cricket stumps with a groove for the rope cut into them near the top.
+They take with them a 32 m rope and some old cricket stumps.

 Now they put a stump into the ground 24 m from the first and fix one end of the rope to one stump and the other end to the other.
 What they draw in the sand now with the third stump is a special shape called an ellipse.